IslandViewPTA/islandview-pta-site/site/content/news/color-run-prizes-.md

 title: Color Run PRIZES!
 date: 2018-04-18 13:48:25 -0700
 image: "/uploads/Website-Promo-Level-100.jpg"
-description: Check out the amazing Color Run prizes!
+description: Check out these amazing Color Run prizes!
-draft: true

 ---
 Turn in your collected donations by May 4, 2018 to be eligible for these awesome prizes!